Understanding the Difference Between Aluminum and Aluminium

 - Packaging: Food and beverage cans and foils.

-- Electrical: Wiring and components due to its conductivity.
+- Electrical: Wiring and components due to their conductivity.

 Its versatility makes aluminum essential in many industries.